Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 560 should theoretically perform a bit faster than the Radeon HD 4890 2GB overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 560 should be a bit faster than the Radeon HD 4890 2GB in general. (explain)

-Texel RateThe GeForce GTX 560 should be a small bit (about 13%) more effective at AF than the Radeon HD 4890 2GB. (explain)
+Texel RateThe GeForce GTX 560 should be a little bit (more or less 13%) better at texture filtering than the Radeon HD 4890 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison